We are Companions on a Journey

-We use a variety of Reading books but the children start with Floppy’s Phonics and Oxford Reading Tree.
+We also use a variety of Reading books within school.
+Some of these books include Floppy’s Phonics and Oxford Reading Tree.

 By the end of the first half term all children will have been introduced to a reading book at their reading level, supplemented with “reading for pleasure” books, for reading at home and in school.
 The aim is that all children are heard read daily, whether it is at home or at school.
 This helps to systematically consolidate learning and to develop a wider reading vocabulary.

 We encourage parents and carers to help their child’s reading development by listening to them regularly at home and writing comments in their Reading Record Book.
 Parental support and partnership with school is very valuable and important to the progress of their children.